Key takeaways

 Some lenders may ask to see your most recent phone bills.
 This document provides another way for lenders to understand where you live and verify your contact phone number for your loan application.

-Auto refinance document FAQs
+FAQs: Auto refinance document FAQs

 Other refinancing resources